sherzodcode/diary-API/readme.txt

 After chat with dentist he said that location was a little further.
 In Sha Allah , in 4 oclock i'm gonna ber there.
 Alhamdulillah i cam back from dentist.
 My teeth are fine now.
+In Sha Allah , tommorrow we gonna put plombs to my tooth.
 /////////